tajagn01/ai-power-visual-search-/README.md

 MIT License

 ---
-For help, see the frontend/backend READMEs or open an issue.
+For more, see the frontend/backend READMEs or open an issue.